ifmelate/n8n-workflow-builder-mcp/README.md

 - **AI Integration**: Special tools for connecting AI components in workflows
 - **AI-Friendly Interface**: Designed specifically for interaction with AI agents

-## Current status of implementation

-It's in early development stage.
-Basically, it's working, but sometimes llm agents put wrong parameters in the request.
-I plan to find a way to fix this.
-Also, initial prompt does matter.
-If it's not clear, the agent will go wrong way.

 ## Prerequisites